needle-mirror/com.unity.xr.arcore/Documentation~/arcore-session-recording.md

 To play back a video, use the `StartPlaybackUri` method, and specify an `.mp4` file created during an earlier recording.

 **Note**: The file location string parameters, provided to the recording and playback APIs, must be in URI format.
-For example, referencing a file on the Android local file system requires escaping the path, and have the "file://" protocol prefix.
+For example, referencing a file on the Android local file system requires escaping the path, and having the "file://" protocol prefix.
 For references related to file paths as URIs, there are articles available [RFC-8089](https://dl.acm.org/doi/10.17487/RFC8089), and [here](https://en.wikipedia.org/wiki/File_URI_scheme).

 To start or stop a recorded file in ARCore, the [ARCoreSessionSubsystem](xref:UnityEngine.XR.ARCore.ARCoreSessionSubsystem) pauses the session.
 Pausing and resuming a session can take between 0.5 and 1.0 seconds.